 How you treat your temple is a direct reflection of how you are feeling towards yourself.
 When we are in a healthy, positive mind frame, we are energized and ready to conquer the world.
 Self love is high and things don’t affect us quite as much as when we are in a state of uncertainty, grief, anxiety or resentment.
 When treading through tough waters we often turn to things that comfort us such as food, alcohol, smoking, sex, or drugs (prescription or street).
 Your “vice” can be something that you visit now and again or dabble in on the daily.
 The difference between a healthy release and a bad habit is how it affects you physically and spiritually.
 In some cases, you may need to speak to a professional (which is admirable in my books), but a great place to start is by making changes where you can.

 How do your sources of comfort really make you feel?

-- Are you frequently riddled with guilt because yet again you are hung over?
-Or did you devour the whole block of chocoalte again?
+Are you frequently riddled with guilt because yet again you are hung over?
+Or did you devour the whole block of chocolate again?
 What habits do you have that are damaging to your health and self-respect?